 Gum Bleaching in Claremont, CA

 Some patients are unhappy with the appearance of dark-colored or splotchy gums.
-The hyper-pigmentation of the gums can detract from an otherwise healthy and beautiful smile.
+The hyperpigmentation of the gums can detract from how their smile looks.
 Dark brown or black spots on the gums are generally genetic and present no immediate health risk.
 They’re a cosmetic dental concern.

-Gum bleaching patients often are amazed that such a simple treatment can make such a significant difference in their lives.
-After a single treatment that takes less than an hour, gum bleaching can remove or reduce the appearance of dark blotches and create pleasant-looking pink gums.
-Many patients tell me that after their treatment, they are more pleased with their appearance and feel more attractive.
+Gum bleaching patients often are amazed that such a simple treatment can make such a large difference in their lives.
+After a single treatment that takes less than an hour, gum bleaching can remove or reduce the appearance of dark blotches.
+Patients can feel more pleased with their appearance and feel more attractive after treatment.

 How can I treat dark gums?

-At Claremont Dental Institute we use laser dentistry to depigment the gums.
-The laser gently removes excess melanin from the gums creating a healthy, pink gum line.
-The laser treatment is minimally invasive, removing only the basal gum layer and promoting the natural regrowth of healthy, pink gum tissue.
+At Claremont Dental Institute, we use laser dentistry to depigment the gums.
+The laser gently removes excess melanin from the gums to create a pink gum line.
+The laser treatment is minimally invasive because it uses heat and light.
+It removes only the basal gum layer and promotes the natural regrowth of healthy gum tissue.

 Request a Consultation for Teeth Whitening in Claremont, CA

-Claremont Dental Institute provides personalized cosmetic consultations and tailored treatment plans to address tooth discoloration.
-We welcome new patients from the greater Claremont area, including San Dimas, La Verne, Pomona, La Verne, Rancho Cucamonga, and Upland California.
+Claremont Dental Institute provides personalized cosmetic consultations and tailored treatment plans for tooth discoloration.
+We welcome new patients from the greater Claremont area.
+Our office serves San Dimas, La Verne, Pomona, La Verne, Rancho Cucamonga, and Upland, California.

-To learn more about whitening your discolored teeth contact our office at (909) 675-0450 or request your consultation using our online form.
+To learn more about how to treat discolored teeth, contact our office at (909) 675-0450.
+You can also request your consultation with our online form.
+We’re proud to help you meet your cosmetic goals.